gpavit/scout-frontend/README.md

 # scout-frontend
-Front-end development of the Scout webapplication
+Front-end development of the Scout web application